-The goal to be the best has permeated every aspect of the window treatment business, including the shopping experience itself.
-Sunburst offered a shop-at-home sales program where design professionals brought samples into the home to guide customers into selecting the best product for their home.
+Our goal to be the best has permeated every aspect of our window treatment business, including the shopping experience itself.
+Sunburst was one of the first to offer a shop-at-home sales program where design professionals brought samples into the home to guide customers into selecting the best product for their home.
 In addition to the process, Sunburst set out to hire a superior sales staff that was courteous, friendly, knowledgeable, and helpful.
 The result was instant success for a brand that was soon to become very popular.

 Sunburst Shutters was founded in Phoenix.
 After a few years, a second store opened in Las Vegas.
 In the '70s, draperies and blinds were the standard window treatments in most homes.
 Sunburst Shutters began introducing consumers to a more durable and energy efficient window treatment: plantation shutters.

 Initially, the company offered wood shutters exclusively.
 While the quality was superior to other shutters, wood has some inherent weaknesses, including warping, cracking, and stain finishes that fade over time.
 Sunburst set out to create the ultimate shutter: one that would eliminate any potential quality issues, provide superior energy efficiency, and look beautiful for many years.

 Even while Sunburst Shutters opened new stores in Dallas, Houston, Orlando, and Tampa, Sunburst’s CEO Dix Jarman led the effort to create the perfect shutter.
 Sunburst reviewed numerous material options, looked at a number of compounds, and visited manufacturers and trade shows around the world looking for the perfect shutter material.
 After much research, sampling, and testing, Sunburst announced the creation of Polywood Shutters.